 Susan created a classroom management system by the name of REAL (Relevant, Engaging, Authentic Learning) that schools across South Carolina currently utilize.
 It is showing a 65% decrease in behavior office referrals for schools using the system.
 Kaplan Elementary Division will begin distributing REAL across the United States in January.

-Robert “Beau’ Seagraves Jr., MED Counselor Education/Student Affairs, Summer 2004 was elected as Vice President for Member Relations for the Southern Association for College Student Affairs at their annual conference held in Memphis, TN in November 2012.
+Robert “Beau’ Seagraves Jr., 2004 M.Ed.
+Counselor Education/Student Affairs graduate, was elected as Vice President for Member Relations for the Southern Association for College Student Affairs at their annual conference held in Memphis, TN in November 2012.

-Tanisha Jenkins, MED Counselor Education/Student Affairs, Spring 2004 was elected Member at Large for the Southern Association for College Student Affairs at their annual conference held in Memphis, TN in November 2012.
+Tanisha Jenkins,2004 M.Ed.
+Counselor Education/Student Affairs graduate, was elected Member at Large for the Southern Association for College Student Affairs at their annual conference held in Memphis, TN in November 2012.

-At the fall 2012 conference of the South Carolina College Personnel Association, Brian Lemere, Counselor Education/Student Affairs, 1991, received the Clarice W. Johnson Outstanding Professional Award.
+At the Fall 2012 conference of the South Carolina College Personnel Association, Brian Lemere, 1991 Counselor Education/Student Affairs graduate, received the Clarice W. Johnson Outstanding Professional Award.
 This award recognizes and encourages outstanding contributions to the field of student affairs by a “seasoned” professional.

-Carrie Priddy, Educational Leadership/Higher Education, 2011, received the Hilda F. Owens Contribution to Knowledge in the Field Award.
+Carrie Priddy, 2011 Educational Leadership Higher Education graduate, received the Hilda F. Owens Contribution to Knowledge in the Field Award.
 This award recognizes a member of SCCPA who has made an outstanding contribution to the student affairs profession through writing and/or research.

 Dr. Caldwell is the Director of Substance Abuse & Violence Prevention at University of North Carolina Wilmington.
 Rebecca leads UNCW CARE, an interpersonal violence prevention and intervention program, and CROSSROADS, UNCW’s Substance Abuse Prevention & Education Program.
 Rebecca has authored over 1.5 million dollars in grants focused on gender-based alcohol prevention, campus-high school prevention partnerships, and campus violence prevention, including a 2009 promising model program designation from the U.S. Department of Education.

-Spring 2011 school counseling program graduate, Jennifer Berry Dunn, a counselor for Pate Elementary School and Rosenwald Elementary/Middle School, was named Darlington County’s “2012 Outstanding First Year Teacher.”
+2011 School Counseling program graduate, Jennifer Berry Dunn, a counselor for Pate Elementary School and Rosenwald Elementary/Middle School, was named Darlington County’s “2012 Outstanding First Year Teacher.”
 The Darlington County School District’s Outstanding First Year Teacher Award recognizes teachers who show exceptional promise in their first year of teaching.
 To be eligible for the award, a teacher must be working under an induction-level contract in Darlington County School District.

-Karen Courtney Ambrose (Secondary Education Social Studies, 1979) recently received the 2012 South Carolina History Teacher of the Year (Gilder Lehrman Institute of American History).
+Karen Courtney Ambrose, 1979 Secondary Education Social Studies graduate, recently received the 2012 South Carolina History Teacher of the Year (Gilder Lehrman Institute of American History).